 I recently made an Asian Pork Tenderloin for my husband’s birthday.
 We all really enjoyed the dish so I thought I would try the marinade with chicken breasts.
 My husband grilled them to perfection while I boiled and reduced the marinade down to a rich and tasty sauce.
-It was a delicious dish and it paired nicely with fried rice (recipe to follow).
-We all really liked this meal – it was way better than takeout and much cheaper too.
+It was a delicious dish and it paired nicely with fried rice.
+We all really liked this meal–it was way better than takeout and much cheaper too.

 - 2/3 cup of low sodium soy sauce